KE's Complete Guide to Trekking the Tour du Mont Blanc

 Put simply, absolutely beautiful.
 The trail weaves its way up mountains, across high passes and into deep valleys.
 There’s a fair amount of elevation change, but this just means you’re served up some of the most rewarding views you could feast your eyes on.
 The trails are well defined, meaning you won’t have much trouble underfoot, and whilst you reach some impressive heights, none of them are lofty enough to have to worry about altitude sickness.
 There are some sections where you’ll have to do a little bit of climbing, but there are sturdy ladders fixed in place which make these extremely manageable, and you won’t need an ice axe or crampons anywhere along the way.

-It’s also worth mentioning here that there are different ways to take the tour on, which will effect what your route is like.
-We’ve covered the classic route, but there’s also a high elevation version.
+It’s also worth mentioning here that there are different ways to take the tour on, which will affect what your route is like.
+There is a high elevation version (Ultimate tour du Mont Blanc).
 You’ll take higher paths and cross some spectacular mountain passes, heading up to the heights of 2665m.
 The Tour du Mont Blanc trails are much the same, and both versions are completed within 10 days, but the elevation covered is more challenging and there’ll be a few nights where you’ll need to carry your overnight items – with the payoff being you won’t need to return to the valley for food or shelter.
 If you’ve only got a week, it’s also possible to do a ‘best of’ version, which combines some of the finest sections into a shorter adventure.
 As it’s linked by transfers, it’s a wee bit easier for those looking for a less intense week of walking.
-Also if group travel isn't your thing, KE has a couple of self-guided options: the classic experience completing the route with 9 days trekking during an 11 day holiday or and an option that's a little bit easier, still with 9 days total trekking but with rest days in Courmayeur, Champex and Argentiere taking 14 days in total.
+If group travel isn’t your thing, KE has a couple of ways for you to complete this tour self-guided.
+The classic experience completes the route with 10 days trekking during a 12 day holiday, or you could choose a 14 day option that is a little bit easier, incorporating 2 rest days into the trip but still with 10 days of trekking.
+Additionally, we also offer a 9 day self-guided hut-to-hut holiday that stays in dormitory accommodation to give you a taste of the real Alpine experience.

 How fit do you need to be?